 Iron deficiency is the most common deficiency in the world.
 About 10% of children, adolescents, and women of childbearing age are iron deficient in the United States.
 It induces recurrent fatigue during physical activities as well as headaches.

 Iron is a very important mineral for athletes.
 In fact, it is at the origin of oxygen transportation in the blood, from the lungs to the different tissues of the human body.

 Potassium is a mineral used by the body to maintain the balance of fluids and electrolytes, and is also involved in preserving cell integrity.
 A diet low in sodium and high in potassium reduces blood pressure and can therefore help prevent hypertension.

 Potassium deficiency results in increased blood pressure, renal calculi and muscle weakness.

-After an effort, a potassium intake can help with hydratation because the latter, regulating the balance of fluids in our body, is lost in perspiration.
+After an effort, potassium intake can help with hydratation because the latter, regulating the balance of fluids in our body, is lost in perspiration.

-Vitamin B12 is usually found in products of animal origin such as meat, fish, eggs, milk and crickets!
+Vitamin B12 is usually found in products of animal origin such as meat, fish, eggs, milk, and crickets!

-Vitamin B12 deficiency is characterized by megaloblastic anemia (red blood cells are taller than normal and therefore less effective), fatigue, weakness, loss of appetite and weight loss.
+Vitamin B12 deficiency is characterized by megaloblastic anemia (red blood cells are taller than normal and therefore less effective), fatigue, weakness, loss of appetite, and weight loss.